Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/remote-assets/index.md

 ### How does Remote Assets Work?

 The mentality of Remote Assets is "sync what you need, when you need it."
-To accomplish this goal, Remote Assets sync's assets from the remote system in a two-step process to optimize sync time and disk usage on the local server.
+To accomplish this goal, Remote Assets syncs assets from the remote system in a two-step process to optimize sync time and disk usage on the local server.

 The first step for sync'ing assets is a "node sync," where the full node trees for assets (and tags) configured by an admin or developer are sync'd to the local server.
 When the